 Friday night finds a Welcome to Harbor Springs celebration at the Irish Boat Shop.

 On both Saturday and Sunday mornings, the Club hosts the Little Traverse Sailors Pancake Breakfast.
 Open to the public and racers, the Pancake Breakfast is a delicious way for the boat teams to quickly fuel up before getting on the water.
 One highlight of the breakfast: the young sailors flip less-than-perfect pancakes over their shoulders to land on the roof of the sail shed behind them.

-LTYC hosts parties at the Yacht Club both Saturday and Sunday afternoon for Regatta participants.
-With approximately 88 sailboats participating in the Regatta, the event brings to Harbor Springs hundreds of crew members and their families.
+The Ugotta Regatta brings to Harbor Springs hundreds of crew members and their families from across the midwest—and beyond.
 Race watchers either head out onto the water in power boats or watch from the Petoskey State Park or Petoskey’s Sunset Park.